 - A company often launches an internal investigation in response to government investigations, and participation of the company's counsel in government interviews can provide critical information regarding the company's potential legal exposure.
 Generally, however, the company's lawyer does not have a legal right to be present for interviews of non-management employees.
 Certain agencies also have express authority to restrict access to employee interviews.
-It is important to understand what authority the agency has in this regard and whether the agency is amenable to allowing company counsel to accompany or represent employees in its interviews. - One complicating factor that surfaces in major investigations is the fact that there may be multiple federal, state and local government investigations underway and competing demands for employee witness interviews.
+It is important to understand what authority the agency has in this regard and whether the agency is amenable to allowing company counsel to accompany or represent employees in its interviews.
+OSHA, for example, has statutory authority to question employees privately.
+Other agencies, like the National Transportation Safety Board and U.S. Chemical Safety and Hazard Investigation Board, have promulgated regulations governing representation of witnesses in interviews.
+If a lawyer for the company cannot participate in the interview, then consider debriefing the employee immediately after the government's interview. - One complicating factor that surfaces in major investigations is the fact that there may be multiple federal, state and local government investigations underway and competing demands for employee witness interviews.
 It is often prudent to work with these agencies to prevent the same witnesses from being interviewed by different agencies at different times, which can lead to inconsistent witness statements or witness statements that are perceived to be inconsistent.